How is Mobility Changing?

 Other programs, such as Scoop and Waze Carpool, connect individuals to existing drivers by aligning daily commutes or other frequent travel.
 For example, Scoop partnered with BART to manage parking demand during peak periods at several stations throughout the Bay Area.
 BART riders who arrived at the station with a passenger through Scoop were provided guaranteed parking during peak periods.

 Shared mobility services provide vehicles that are available for short-term rental by multiple users.
 These include shared bicycles, electric bicycles, electric scooters, and cars.
-Dockless bicycles and scooters that can be left at any location within a specified service area have arrived in a number of Bay Area cities, including Walnut Creek.
+Dockless bicycles and scooters that can be left at any location within a specified service area have arrived in a number of Bay Area cities.
 While it has been important to ensure that these new options are used safely and do not adversely impact others, they have provided an important new mobility option for shorter trips within a city, or to or from transit stops or stations.